OSU-CS290-F16/final-project-portfolio-website-garrett-haley-lorenzo-ayala/README.md

 The work for the project was split between Lorenzo Ayala and Garrett Haley.

 installs needed:
-npm mysql
-npm express
-npm express-handlebars
+run npm install, then npm start.